 The introduction of IBuyer or “instant cash offer” programs are coming from the new real-estate companies with deep pockets that buy homes directly from homeowners and close the transaction within days.
-The companies typically do minor repairs and maintenance, then try to quickly relist the home and sell it for a profit.
+They are not regular folks looking for a home to live in or even rent out.
+They are real estate investors looking to make a quick profit.
+The companies typically are looking to purchase a home for the lowest price possible, fix it up as necessary, and sell it on the open market a short time later.
 Homes can reappear on the market within a matter of weeks or months, but the key is to buy and sell a lot of houses and do it quickly.
 It gives homeowners the option to forego the traditional real estate agent-driven buy/sell model for one that offers minimal hassle and disruption, and a well-defined and known timeline.
 But it is important that you understand the “pros and cons” before making a wise decision that is best for you.

 “iBuyers” platforms are in the market to make a profit.
 So offers across the board are remarkably low for potential sellers.
 On top of the low offers, there are all the additional fees.
 A big selling point for “iBuyers” is to cut out the agent in hopes to save money on commission.
-But when you crunch the numbers, most of the “iBuyers” charge you about 6% on commission fees in addition to “holding fees” while they sell your property and "experience fees" for the time they put into the transaction.
-Add onto that the closing fees and the costs for repairs and it’s costing you a lot more than a traditional real estate agent would.
+But when you crunch the numbers, iBuyers charge sellers a “convenience fee” of 6% to 9.5%, some also charge the seller for fees typically paid by buyers at closing adding another 1% or more.
+Overall the total direct costs, ignoring repair credits, will run 7% to 10% for an iBuyer, versus the typical 5% to 9% combined seller and buyer costs with a traditional broker.
 Merely by offering some added convenience to getting a home sold, they often take a very large chunk of the home sellers hard-won equity.

 And while we are on the subject of repairs and closing costs, these are things that are negotiated when working with a real estate professional rather than added to the seller’s tab.
 With an "iBuyers" sale, there is no option for negotiation.